PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   booleans.
 Derived PyTorch artifacts are normalized once by `ArtifactPlan.from_options`, and all downstream policy sees the same immutable dependency decision.
+- TFLite evaluation consumes the direct builder's returned artifact mapping through one fixed seven-key selector.
+The three compatibility-layer exit paths no longer own parallel key-copy chains, cannot diverge in variant order, and do not infer a path for an artifact the builder did not return.
 - `LoweringContext.tensor_consumer_count` is populated from
   `ConversionSession.tensor_consumer_count`, not an empty compatibility dictionary and not a new ONNX scan.
 This restores the original fan-out guard